 But natural foods don’t have to list their ingredients.

-In fact markets and grocery stores should be required to list them.
+In fact some argue that markets and grocery stores should be required to list them.
 Consumers have a right to know, given that fruits are being imported from different geographical areas and that there’s a variety of fertilizing and pest-treating techniques used by growers and industry.
+A CBC investigation revealed that some commercial teas are pesticide-free whereas others surpassed allowable limits.

 In fact the ordinary orange is a miniature chemical factory.